 No need to hang this jacket out at the end of the day, just shake off any beaded water drops and it’s ready for tomorrow.

-The pit zips helped tremendously for hikes and warm runs and are one of the jacket’s best features.
+The pit zips helped tremendously for hikes and warm runs and is one of the jacket’s best features.
 While other pit-zip designs only allow a foot or so of an opening, this jacket zips from mid-chest nearly all the way along the arm to the cuffs allowing a refreshing breeze to flow through.
 This setup makes it easy to pull both arms through the vent and wear the jacket as a vest!

 A fastening system allows the sleeves to be rolled up to the shoulder for longer hot ascents without needing to remove your jacket and pack to cool down.
 Along the left arm is a simple and sleek pass pocket that is just big enough for that purpose.
 A chest pocket on the left provides some easily accessible space with a nice waterproof seal, and another small pocket just inside.

 I found the waist pockets to be too high up on the jacket and slightly too small.
 It was difficult to reach the top of the pocket and getting in and out proved to be awkward.
-However, they did manage to keep pocket contents out of the way of my backpack’s waist strap, and remained accessible with a pack in place which possibly outweighed the awkward entry.
+However, they did manage to keep pocket contents out of the way of my backpack’s waist strap and remained accessible with a pack in place which possibly outweighed the awkward entry.

 In the right chest, there is a sleek goggle/glove pocket, but the size is a little small for any large pairs of gloves or goggles forcing one to stuff things in place.
 The powder skirt is removable and a good size with a nice silicon lining and two sets of buttons to secure the front with a number of clasps around the inside.
 Elastics for the waist and hood are nicely concealed in the lining and work well, with the hood accommodating a helmet easily enough.

 An excellent feature for those really deep days!
-The material seemed durable enough, with solid construction and well sealed seams.
+The material seemed durable enough, with solid construction and well-sealed seams.
 I did manage to tear a small hole in the waist, probably from a close encounter with a sharp branch.
 The fabric around the tear seemed like it still retained its strength and doesn’t look like it will tear any further.

 Editors Note: Jonathan knows what he’s talking about when it comes to being in the mountains.
 He is currently competing on the Swatch Freeride World Tour.